J3698/j3698.github.io/_posts/2018-11-23-going-headless-making-the-pi-a-wireless-speaker.markdown

 <script src="https://gist.github.com/J3698/ea861884280cba98375e49e8a8688a7a.js"></script>

-Line 2 directs audio to the Pi's audio jack - I explain this exact line in depth in the [last post](https://antiprojects.com/reactive/getting-connected-setting-up-the-raspberry-pi).
+Line 2 directs audio to the Pi's audio jack - I explain this exact line in depth in the [previous post](https://antiprojects.com/reactive/getting-connected-setting-up-the-raspberry-pi).

 Line 3 starts the automatic bluetooth connection program from earlier - the ampersand starts the program in the backgroud, so that any audio processing done later can run even as devices are being connected and disconnected.